01 of 16

 Georgetown Presbyterian Church

-Georgetown Presbyterian Church dates back to 1780 and its ministry is the oldest church of any denomination in Washington DC.
+Georgetown Presbyterian Church was established in 1780, and its ministry is the oldest church of any denomination in Washington DC.
 The current building has been in operation since 1871.

 3115 P Street NW